General Ordering and Training Conditions of the iTSM Group

 The “General Training Conditions of the ITSM Group” are extensions to the “General contractual conditions of the ITSM Group”, which will keep their validity besides them.

 § 1 Application

 The application for a training has to be directed in written (via fax or web-form on the Contractor’s web site) to the Contractor.
 Verbal or telephonic applications hold no effect.

-(1) The training fees are due two weeks after the invoice date.
+(1) The training fees are due for payment two weeks after the invoice date.

 (1) The binding appointment, as well as the place of the event for a training event of the Contractor result from the written order confirmation.
 The Contractor can move the place of the event with an advance notice term within the country.
 In this case, the customer is entitled to an extraordinary cancellation right.

-(2) The Contractor reserves his right of calling off the execution of a training confirmed in written up to 14 (fourteen) days before the planned beginning of the training if the minimum number of 4 (four) training participants has not been reached.
+(2) The Contractor reserves his right of calling off the execution of a training confirmed in written up to 14 (fourteen) calendar days before the planned beginning of the training.
 In exceptional cases, the training can also be cancelled due to other important reasons immediately before the beginning.
 This is particularly the case if the referent goes suddenly ill or force majeure occurs.

-(3) If the appointment is cancelled or the place of the event is moved by the Contractor and a termination from the customer takes place, where applicable, already paid training fees are fully reimbursed.
+(3) If the appointment is cancelled or the place of the event is moved by the Contractor and a termination from the customer takes place, see § 3 (1), where applicable, already paid training fees are fully reimbursed.
 Claims extending beyond, in particular the reimbursement for contingent travelling expenses, will not be accepted.

-(1) If the Customer rescinds a firmly booked training, then in the case of a written rescission until 4 (four) weeks before the training start, no processing fee will be charged.
+(1) If the Customer participant rescinds a firmly booked open training, then in the case of a written rescission until 28 (twenty-eight) calendar days before the training start, then no processing / cancellation fee will be charged.